 Chapter 13 Bankruptcy as an Option

-One big advantage of a Chapter 13 case is that you can strip-off wholly unsecured second mortgages.
-For example, if you have a first mortgage in the amount of $100,000.00 and a second mortgage of $25,000.00.
-You can strip-off the second mortgage as long as your home is worth no more than $100,000.00.
-If you have any equity in your home, you cannot strip-off your second mortgage.
+One big advantage of a Chapter 13 case is that you can strip off wholly unsecured second mortgages.
+For example, if you have a first mortgage in the amount of $100,000 and a second mortgage of $25,000.
+You can strip off the second mortgage as long as your home is worth no more than $100,000.
+If you have any equity in your home, you cannot strip off your second mortgage.

-The biggest problem in saving your home in a Chapter 13 is one of feasibility.
-You must be able to afford you monthly mortgage payments and be able to afford your monthly plan payments.
+The biggest problem in saving your home in Chapter 13 is one of feasibility.
+You must be able to afford your monthly mortgage and plan payments.
 If you have a mortgage payment that you cannot afford and you cannot afford to pay the mortgage arrears over five years and afford to pay the other costs of a Chapter 13 plan, this form of bankruptcy may not help you.
-You should talk to an experienced attorney to see what option is best for you.
+Talk to an experienced attorney to see what option is best for you.

-Is it too late for me to file a Chapter 13?
+Is it too late for me to file Chapter 13?

 If the real estate is your principal residence, you can file a Chapter 13 case right up to the real estate auction.
 However, if an auction has already taken place, it is too late for you to file.
 You no longer own your home.
-You must, therefore, keep track of what is happening in your foreclosure case and be very familiar with your deadlines.
+Therefore, keep track of what happens in your foreclosure case and your deadlines.

 What if I own real estate that is not my home?